toolleeo/cli-apps/README.md

 * [dateutils](https://github.com/hroptatyr/dateutils) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
 * [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 * [ehh](https://github.com/lennardv2/ehh) - Command-line tool for remembering linux/terminal commands.
+* [flog](http://github.com/mingrammer/flog) - A fake log generator for log formats such as apache-common, apache error and RFC3164 syslog.
 * [Gaze](https://github.com/wtetsu/gaze) - Runs a command, right after you save a file.
 * [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.